Emmvish/Online-Shopping/README.md

 12. Customers and Retailers to submit feedback about their experience with website, which site admins can view.
 13. Allow customers to submit their complaints regarding a product to its respective seller and site admins.
 14. Site Admins can moderate and hide objectionable products and users.
+15. The Event Bus that carries events to various microservices has been implemented using RabbitMQ message broker.

 Every microservice has been thoroughly tested using JEST unit testing framework.